AnggaR96s/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## Did you hear the news?
+FedEx and UPS are merging.
+They’re going to go by the name Fed-Up from now on.